Bolivian Argentines: 20th century

 In the early 20th century, Bolivian immigration to Argentina was heading Argentine north to work in the harvest season of sugarcane and snuff.
 From the '50s it was constituted a significant part of the market related to the tomato, peppers and bananas, among others, in northern Argentina.
 During the 1960s and 1970s they were present at harvest and other crops in the west of the country and began to maintain a permanent presence in the city of Buenos Aires standing out in the horticultural work.
 Since then, Bolivians are found throughout the country.

-The first migration wave of the modern era was held in 1940 after the ease of entry that gave the Argentine government engaged in sugar crops of Salta and Jujuy, in the 1960s they moved to the province of Mendoza for collecting the fruit and vegetables, or for collecting snuff leaves.
+The first migration wave of the modern era was held in 1940 after the ease of entry that gave the Argentine government engaged in the sugar crops of Salta and Jujuy, in the 1960s they moved to the province of Mendoza to collect the fruit and vegetables, or for collecting snuff leaves.
 After that, many moved to Buenos Aires to work as laborers, masons, and so many other jobs.
-Some also moved to southern lands as Comodoro Rivadavia, and north of the province of Chubut because of the oil "boom".
+Some also moved to southern lands such as Comodoro Rivadavia, and north of the province of Chubut because of the oil "boom".

 During the Falklands War (Guerra de Malvinas) in 1982, some 25,000 Bolivians living in northern Argentina, mainly in the province of Salta, expressed their decision to act as volunteers in the defense of the islands in support of Argentina.